FranckSix/ResXGenerator/README.md

 ## Inner classes (per file or globally)

-If your resx files are organized along with code files, it can be quite useful to ensure that the resources are not accessible outside the specific class the resx file belong to.
+If your resx files are organized along with code files, it can be quite useful to ensure that the resources are not accessible outside the specific class the resx file belong to. *Not suitable for StringLocalizer*

 ```xml
 <ItemGroup>